-Jumping trends, balancing work styles, and understanding fundamental changes are ways that office architects must now approach a task they all face — finding the connection between workplace design and employee productivity.
-For that really is what office design in today’s corporate landscape is about.
-It’s a landscape where CEOs of Fortune 500s and startups alike have accepted that to boost bottom-line results, they must realign work environments to stimulate Generation Y employees impacted by globalization, urbanization, and the distracting pleasures of Silicon Valley.
-That challenge exists whether a company works out of Manhattan or Charlotte, North Carolina, as the companies described here to do.
-Each of these office architects understood that challenge.
-And rather than looking for a universal office design template, they carefully researched a client’s workforce to find what fits and what doesn’t.
+Jumping trends, balancing work styles, and understanding always evolving needs: office architects are always looking for the connection between workplace design and employee productivity.
+Today’s corporate landscape is about making the workplace a functional, productive, yet healthy environment for employees.
+It’s a landscape where CEOs of Fortune 500s and startups alike have accepted that in order to boost results, they must realign work environments that encourage today’s generation to maximize their potential regardless of globalization, urbanization, and the distracting pleasures of Silicon Valley.
+That challenge exists whether a company works out of Manhattan or Charlotte, North Carolina, as the companies described here do.
+Each of these office architects understands that challenge and are well-equipped to respond to it.
+And rather than using a universal office design template, they carefully researched a client’s workforce to create a design tailored-fit to what works and what doesn’t.
 The results?
 Practical solutions to workplace realities and office interiors beyond compare.

 Address: 2815 Six Coliseum Centre Drive, Suite 500, Charlotte, NC 28217

 “Everything we do is inspired by our belief that spaces shape our lives.”
 This quote from ADW Architects’ website sums up the firm’s belief that its passion for innovative design solutions explains its 40 years of success.
 Since founding in 1977, the Charlotte-based firm has been honored with more than 25 design awards.
 It has also been busy perfecting its interior design, architectural, and master planning projects nationwide.
 The firm’s portfolio is diversified; it has developed expertise in LEED-certified public safety, civic, educational, entertainment, mixed-use, and faith-based projects — just to name a few.
 Managing Principals John Watson, Robert Lauer, and Jim Powell focus on creating sustainable designs and are active members of the US Green Building Council.